Augustin Coppolani (L, Middle School) and Giorgio Grego (R, Junior Varsity) won the International History Bee European Championship titles in 2025.

 Question Styles

-In the History Bowl, there are a number of different question styles.
-In the History Bee, by contrast, all questions are “pyramidal” tossups, where we start with more obscure information and move to more familiar information.
+Unlike the History Bowl, which has multiple question formats, the History Bee is made up entirely of “pyramidal” tossups (i.e. buzzer questions which start with more obscure information and move to more familiar information).
 Questions cover the history of the arts, sciences, religion, philosophy, languages, historical geography, recent history and the history of sports and entertainment in addition to the usual social, political, and military history.
 In the final rounds, the questions are, on average, slightly longer and more difficult.

 Resources for Training